ElikplimSunu/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html: this script copies HTML files from the current dir to the parent dir and updates that of the parent dir if it exists

 100-lets_move: this script moves files that begin with uppercase to /tmp/u

+101-clean_emacs: this script deletes all files that end with ~